msalmanalfaridzi/psn-aiauto-test-anwers/README.md

 Period 1: 11000 ms / 1000 = 11 seconds
 Period 2: 1000 ms / 1000 = 1 second
 Total downtime in seconds: 11 seconds + 1 second = 12 seconds
-Final Answer
-The total downtime of the data data_test_1 is 12 seconds.

 # I used python programming language to calculate how long the device was off referenced by the csv data (in seconds).
 And I got the total downtime for 58310.00 seconds